Colletes cunicularius - Vernal Mining Bee

 A Colletes cunicularius - Vernal mining bee - taking off from the sandy ground.Above: A Colletes cunicularius - Vernal mining bee - taking off from the sandy ground.
 Male.

-As I write, its actually July (just!), but I took most of these photographs in May - I simply haven't had time to upload them previously due to personal commitments!
+As I write, its actually July (just!), but I took most of these photographs (apart from two purchased images) in May - I simply haven't had time to upload them previously due to personal commitments!

 Colletes cunicularius - habitat